Myelofibrosis may occur on its own because of certain gene mutations, or it may occur as a result of other blood disorders.

 Malignant myelofibrosis (sometimes called acute myelofibrosis) is a rare type of myelofibrosis in which levels of red blood cells, white blood cells, and platelets are all decreased.
 The number of certain immature white blood cells (blast cells) in the bone marrow is increased.
 Malignant myelofibrosis is considered to be a type of acute leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more .

 Anemia and the misshapen, immature red blood cells seen in blood samples viewed under a microscope, suggest myelofibrosis.
 However, a bone marrow biopsy Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
 Sometimes a sample of bone marrow must be examined to determine... read more is needed to confirm the diagnosis.
-Tests for the JAK2, CALR, or MPL mutations are done.
-Sometimes other tests are needed to distinguish whether other blood disorders are also present such as chronic myeloid leukemia Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia is a slowly progressing disease in which cells that normally would develop into neutrophils, basophils, eosinophils, and monocytes become cancerous (see also Overview... read more (CML) or mastocytosis Mastocytosis Mastocytosis is an uncommon abnormal accumulation of mast cells in the skin and sometimes in various other parts of the body.
-People may have itchy spots and bumps, flushing, digestive upset... read more .
+Tests for the JAK2, CALR, and MPL gene mutations are done.
+Sometimes other tests are needed to distinguish whether other blood disorders such as chronic myeloid leukemia Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia is a slowly progressing disease in which cells that normally would develop into the types of white blood cells called neutrophils, basophils, eosinophils, and monocytes... read more (CML) are also present.

 About half of people who have primary myelofibrosis survive for more than 5 years, but the length of survival varies a great deal from one person to another.
 Doctors use a system that assigns values to various characteristics of the disorder to help determine prognosis and guide treatment decisions.